MEF-GIT/MEF-LSO-Sonata-SDK/doc/serviceability/offeringQualification/MEF_W87.md

 composition).
 A simple type defines a set of properties that might be of an object, primitive or reference type.

-[R_XXX] If an entity is used in the request or response payload all properties marked as required **MUST** be provided.
+[R7] If an entity is used in the request or response payload all properties marked as required **MUST** be provided.

 A detailed description of the data types is provided in